ScoutScale/ScoutScale/tasking.md

 ## Scale UI
 ### To Do:
 - Build information view
-- Add debug view to allow for load value views for each individual leg
+- Add debug view to allow for load value views for each individual leg - Kyle
+    - new output delimited with ":"
+    - Add the 4 values together to get total weight
+    - open debug view as separate window
     - Requires firmware adjustments
+    -
 - Checklist Items
         - Verify that data uploading is set to true
         - Connect Serial Port
         - Verify Output File